 African Rhino Program Coordinator

 A native Zimbabwean, Raoul has coordinated conservation initiatives that have helped develop and maintain the largest remaining black rhino populations in Zimbabwe.
 He also advocates on the internationally for rhino protection and has helped reintroduce rhino populations in Botswana and Zambia.

-Inov has been IRF’s Indonesian liaison since 2006, and he has worked in rhino conservation for over 15 years.
-He was a program officer Indonesia of Rhino Friend from 2000 until 2006.
+Inov has been with IRF since 2006, and he has worked in rhino conservation for over 15 years.
+He was a program officer for Indonesia of Rhino Friend from 2000 until 2006.
 Inov is also involved Sumatran rhino research and he assists Rhino Foundation of Indonesia (YABI).

 Hanif has 13 years experience as a Risk Management specialist at Indonesian Derivatives Clearing House.
 His first exposure to rhino conservation was when he assisted the Rhino Foundation of Indonesia (YABI) in September of 2015 to evaluate Rhino Protection Unit (RPU) data.
 He hopes that he can contribute to the future of rhino conservation.

 Natasha is IRF’s Zimbabwe rhino monitoring coordinator.
 Though born in Australia, she has been based in the South East Lowveld in Zimbabwe for 16 years.
 She helps manage the Lowveld Rhino Trust’s education program and also monitors a population of rhinos in Bubye and Save Valley Conservancies.

 Bibhab serves as IRF’s Asian Rhino Program Coordinator, overseeing our work in Indonesia and India.
 He is Chair of the IUCN SSC Asian Rhino Specialist Group, and Secretary General of the Indian NGO Aaranyak.
 He has been involved in rhino research and conservation in Asia since 1996.